Lansoweb/LosDomain/README.md

 - test.local
 - client1.test.local
 - client2.test.local
-- www.test.local
+- ww<span>w.test</span>.local

 Each domain (or subdomain) can have a different configuration (layout, database, so on):
 - config/autoload/domains/test.local/domain.global.php
 - config/autoload/domains/client1.test.local/domain.global.php
-- config/autoload/domains/www.test.local/domain.global.php
+- config/autoload/domains/ww<span>w.test</span>.local/domain.global.php

-Since the client2.test.local does not have it's configuration, it will use the default from the projet.
+Since the client2.test.local does not have it's configuration, it will use the default from the project.

 It's not mandatory, but you can add the domains path to your application.config.php.
 If not specified, the module will import them during it's initialization.